 A marriage licence is a required official permit that enables the couple to have a Marriage ceremony.
 This is a prerequisite in obtaining an official Marriage Certificate from the Province.
 The Township of Zorra issues marriage licences that can be used to marry anywhere in Ontario.
 To obtain a marriage licence, an application form must be filled out and signed by both parties.
 When you come into the office to apply for a marriage licence, you will leave with your completed licence on the same day.

-Due to COVID-19, we have restricted our lobby access to only two people at a time.
-For this reason, we are encouraging people to book an appointment before visiting us to obtain your marriage licence.
+An appointment is required to obtain a marriage licence.
 Please call 519-485-2490 x 7221 to book an appointment prior to visiting our office.
-Masks are required for all persons visiting our office.
+Face coverings are required for all persons visiting our office.

 Licence Fee: $90.00 including taxes (CASH OR DEBIT ONLY).